longclawshop/longclaw/docs/walkthrough/products.rst

 It is required that you create a ``ProductVariant`` model (it can be called anything) and implement a small number of fields Longclaw expects.
-The easiest way to do this is by inheriting from ``longclaw.longclawproducts.ProductVariantBase``.
+The easiest way to do this is by inheriting from ``longclaw.products.ProductVariantBase``.
 Longclaws' project template will have setup a ``products`` app for you, with a ``ProductVariant`` model.

 You will also notice that the settings file has ``PRODUCT_VARIANT_MODEL`` set to the ``ProductVariant`` model.